Swim Herschel Swim: Founding and I Wish I Had A Raygun

 The band's first album was I Wish I Had A Raygun (1991).
 They recorded the songs over two weekends.
 To save on studio costs, the songs were single takes with small edits.
 Their analog recording was mixed down to a digital audio tape.
 Merkley created the artwork for the album cover.
 In a review of I Wish I Had a Raygun at SLUG Magazine, Ness Lessman compared the band to 004.
 He liked the upbeat tempo and key changes in their cover of "Ring of Fire".
-Merkley later promoted an recurring ska show called Skalapalooza.
+Merkley later promoted a recurring ska show called Skalapalooza.
 The first Skalapalooza concert featured local bands Stretch Armstrong and Swim Herschel Swim as well as national bands Skankin' Pickle and The Mighty Mighty Bosstones.
 The concert had over 1,100 attendees.
 Merkley later founded Universal Hi-Fidelity, a record label for Utah bands.
 On Jon Armstrong's blog, he credited the band's success to Merkley's work: "it was through his finagling, schmoozing and balls that we opened for a lot of other acts, including No Doubt, The Mighty Mighty Bosstones and Special Beat."
 On Anderson's blog, he recalled opening for the bands Bad Manners, Food for Feet, Ras Midas and the Bridge, Steel Pulse, The Blasters, and The Donkey Show.
 Swim Herschel Swim opened for No Doubt for their July 1992 performance in Utah and for a March 1993 show in Anaheim, California.